 The PI/PD, with oversight by the Activity Manager, is responsible for spending the funds as proposed by the sponsor in adherence to the sponsor and university policies.
-All purchases within ProcureSU are also reviewed for allowability, allocability and reasonableness by the Grant Accountant prior to approval.
+All purchases within ProcureSU are also reviewed for allowability, allocability and reasonableness (as defined above) by the Grant Accountant prior to approval.

-Please see review the Procurement Thresholds in the below section for further details.
+Please review the Procurement Thresholds in the below section for further details.

 To ensure that the university continues to obtain goods and services at the best value, the following methods of competitive bidding are required for all new contracts or non-contracted purchases.
 If assistance is needed, it is recommended to engage the Procurement Department early in the bidding process.
 Note: Sponsored Project procurement thresholds are different from general SU procurement thresholds.